With a boom in digital marketing, more people are setting up their own boutique search management agencies.

 By putting aside a few hours a week, every week, you can build your client list for your business in no time.

 It’s also worth bearing in mind that sometimes a client will go live months, sometimes even a year or so after the initial pitch.
-So consistency and maintaining visibility is key in the long term.
+So consistency and maintaining visibility are key in the long term.

 You will likely find that you adapt and change your approach as you find out what works.
 And as you get more experience with winning clients for your marketing agency, you’ll be able to optimise both your own campaigns and those of your clients.